fpiped/manifest-mux/README.md

 ```

 Track selection is language-agnostic by default: the application preserves all
 audio streams and all subtitle languages exposed by a manifest.
-Language
+No preferred
-selection is an explicit user policy, not an assumption baked into an
+language is assumed by the application or baked into an extractor.
-extractor.

 ## Tests